Lubombo Transfrontier Conservation Area: Maputo Elephant Reserve

 Now known as Maputo Special Reserve (or Reserva Especial de Maputo in Portuguese), this 1040 km2 reserve is situated in the southernmost part of Mozambique, 79 km south of Maputo, in the province of Maputo.
 It is bounded on the east by the Indian Ocean, and on the west by the Rio Maputo.

-In 1975 before the Mozambique civil war, vast numbers of wildlife including 65 White Rhinoceros where relocated from Umfolozi Game Reserve in Kwazulu Natal, South Africa.
+In 1975 before the Mozambique civil war, vast numbers of wildlife including 65 White Rhinoceros were relocated from Umfolozi Game Reserve in Kwazulu Natal, South Africa.
 Sadly no rhinoceros and only some 200 elephant survived the 14-year war.